 It is not just from a participation perspective that volleyball makes a strong case.
 India has had some decent results in the past, finishing 4th in Menâs U-21 World Championship in 2009, a tournament which they hosted.
 In an ideal world of organic growth, India should have a decent senior menâs team presently.
 But turmoil within the national federation has proven to be a spanner in the works for the progress of India as a volleyball powerhouse, at least in Asia.

 All in all, volleyball is definitely a sport which deserves more participation in India, at all levels.
-It makes for a perfect recreational sport and could also be easily adapted as a sport by most sports development or sport for development curriculums.
-And given a few years, who knows, it could be the next big chapter in the rapidly unfolding story of Indian sports.
+It makes for a perfect recreational sport.
+It could also be easily adapted as a sport by most sports development or sport for development curriculums.
+And given a few years, it could be the next big chapter in the rapidly unfolding story of Indian sports.